 In Thailand, large scale international fairs such as TIFF are fast becoming near-monthly occurrences.
 The overabundance of cheap labor, along with the current Prime Minister’s emphasis on developing business and global trade (including Free Trade Agreements in the works with Australia and America, among others), has created a fertile ground for the export business.
 Some are already calling Thailand the “Detroit of Asia” for the latest growth in the automotive industry south of Bangkok.
 As trade continues to expand, the need for English salespeople to assist in all phases of the dealmaking process becomes more and more urgent.

-Temporary jobs of this ilk pay anywhere between two and six thousand baht per day, depending on length of contract, experience and your familiarity with the company.
+Temporary jobs of this ilk pay anywhere between 2,600 baht per day, depending on length of contract, experience and your familiarity with the company.
 Most companies advertise in the Bangkok Post, www.bangkokpost.com, and The Nation, www.nationmultimedia.com, Thailand’s two daily English newspapers, as well as international jobs boards.
 Additionally, possibilities for networking abound during large-scale fairs, to such an extent that I had four solid offers during my thirty minute tour of the booths.
 Little experience is required, but a clean appearance and professional attitude will help secure most positions.

 Seth Leighton hails from a small town on the coast of Maine.
 After graduating from Harvard University, he moved to Thailand, seeking adventure, excitement and non-New England weather.